Walker Hancock: The Spirit of St. Louis

 Charles Lindbergh worked as a flight instructor and airmail pilot in St. Louis, Missouri in the 1920s.
 On May 20–21, 1927, he piloted a locally-built plane, The Spirit of St. Louis, on the first successful solo non-stop trans-Atlantic flight—from Long Island, New York, to Paris, France.
 This won him the $25,000 Orteig Prize, and made him an international celebrity.
 Later that year, Lindbergh lent his awards, trophies and memorabilia to the Missouri Historical Society, which exhibited them at the city's Jefferson Memorial Building.
 Lindberg deeded the collection to the historical society in 1935, and in 1941 commissioned Hancock to create a work honoring those who had sponsored and built The Spirit of St. Louis.
-Hancock's marble bas-relief plaque - an allegory portraying Louis IX of France (Saint Louis) launching a falcon into flight - was installed at the Missouri History Museum in 1942.
+Hancock's marble bas-relief plaque - an allegorical figure of Louis IX of France (Saint Louis) launching a falcon into flight - was installed at the Missouri History Museum in 1942.